ccrome/microcontroller-pin-selector/README.md

 - Persists selections and hardware choice in localStorage

 ### Getting started
-1. Serve the repository root with any static server (or publish it with GitHub Pages).
+1. Visit the live site: https://ccrome.github.io/microcontroller-pin-selector/
-2. Open `index.html` in a browser.
+2. Or serve the repository root with any static server and open `index.html`.
 3. Use the header controls to select a Board (optional) and/or CPU.

 ### Repository layout